hibaa-a/hibaa-a/README.md

 ### 👋 Hello, I'm Hiba :)

-Here, you'll find a range ofprojects and code samples.
+Here, you'll find a range of projects and code samples.
 Here are a few highlights:

 Project 1: Crime in the West Midlands | https://github.com/hibaaaldubai/Crime-in-the-West-Midlands |  A group project created for showing different visualisations of the data selected.
 Data was merged and cleaned using Python and Pandas and charts were created using Numpy and
 Matplotlib.
 My responsibilities: assisting in the data cleaning, using Google Maps API to plot crime.